Dry Shipping

 - The Elin [2019] EWHC [1001] (Comm): Acted for claimant cargo interests claiming that a bill of lading exclusion in respect of deck cargo was ineffective to exclude liability for unseaworthiness

-- Maersk Karachi [2019] EWHC 1099 (Comm): Acting (with John Russell QC) on behalf of cargo interests whose cargo was damage following the collapse of a terminal gantry crane and consequent fire
+- Maersk Karachi [2019] EWHC 1099 (Comm): Acted (with John Russell QC) on behalf of cargo interests whose cargo was damage following the collapse of a terminal gantry crane and consequent fire

 - LMAA Arbitration (2017): Acted with Nigel Jacobs QC for a party applying to strike out aclaim for want of prosecution